liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/01-enabling-assets-at-the-service-layer/01-handling-assets-at-the-guestbook-service-layer.markdown

 # Handling Assets at the Guestbook Service Layer [](id=handling-assets-at-the-guestbook-service-layer)

 In this section, you'll update the guestbook service layer to use assets.
-Follow these steps to make the updates:
+Use the following steps to make the updates:

 1. You must update the add, update, and delete methods of your project's `GuestbookLocalServiceImpl` and `EntryLocalServiceImpl` classes.
 Open your